trinhminhtriet/trinhminhtriet/CV.md

 ## Summary

-Senior Platform Engineer cum Scrum Master with over 15 years of software development experience.
+Senior Platform Engineer ^ Scrum Master with over 15 years of software development experience.
 Proven track record in leading teams, managing projects, and delivering quality software solutions.
 Seeking a challenging position as a Technical Lead to leverage my expertise in software development, team leadership, and Agile methodologies.

 ## Objectives